Fixed Horizon Linear Quadratic Covariance Steering in Continuous Time with Hilbert-Schmidt Terminal Cost: Introduction

 \section{Introduction}

 We consider the following continuous-time linear quadratic (LQ) covariance steering problem:

 where the time horizon is finite and fixed as $[t_0,t_1]$, the symbol $\mathbb{E}$ denotes the expectation w.r.t. the state vector $\bm{x}_{t}\in\mathbb{R}^{n}$, the $\mathcal{N}$ denotes multivariate normal probability density function (PDF), and $\sim$ is a shorthand for ``follows the distribution".
+In \eqref{OCPinitialANDdesiredPDFs}, the $\rho_0$ is the PDF for the initial state $\bm{x}_0$, and the $\rho_d$ is the desired PDF for the terminal state at $t=t_1$.
+Depending on the choice of control policy, the statistics of the controlled terminal state $\bm{x}_{1}:=\bm{x}(t=t_1)$ may not match with the desired terminal statistics $\rho_d$.

 In \eqref{OCPobjective}, $\bm{\Sigma}_{1}$ is the covariance of the terminal state $\bm{x}_{1}:=\bm{x}(t=t_1)$, which depends on the choice of control policy.
-The terminal cost $\Phi$ is a measure of error between the terminal state covariance $\bm{\Sigma}_{1}$ and a desired state covariance $\bm{\Sigma}_{d}$.
-While many choices for $\Phi$ are possible, in this work, we fix $\Phi$ to be the squared Frobenius or Hilbert-Schmidt norm:
+The terminal cost $\phi$ is a measure of error between the terminal state covariance $\bm{\Sigma}_{1}$ and a desired state covariance $\bm{\Sigma}_{d}$.
+While many choices for $\phi$ are possible, in this work, we fix $\phi$ to be the squared Frobenius or Hilbert-Schmidt norm:

 wherein the Hilbert-Schmidt inner product $\langle\bm{M},\bm{N}\rangle := \tr\left(\bm{M}^{\top}\bm{N}\right)$.
-The prior work \cite{halder2016finite} considered LQ covariance steering with $\Phi$ as the squared Bures-Wasserstein distance metric \cite{bhatia2019bures} between $\bm{\Sigma}_1, \bm{\Sigma}_{d}$, given by
+The prior work \cite{halder2016finite} considered LQ covariance steering with $\phi$ as the squared Bures-Wasserstein distance metric \cite{bhatia2019bures} between $\bm{\Sigma}_1, \bm{\Sigma}_{d}$, given by

 where the exponent $\frac{1}{2}$ denotes principal square root.
 The metric \eqref{squaredBuresWasserstein} originates from the theory of optimal transport \cite{givens1984class,gelbrich1990formula}, and coincides with \eqref{DefTerminalCost} when $\bm{\Sigma}_1,\bm{\Sigma}_d$ commute (e.g., when the state dimension $n=1$).